jautschbach/spec-gen/README.md

 Where `NExcit` is an the number of excitations (no space between `#` and number), `TypeSpec` can be one of `abs, ir, cd, vcd`, and `E` must be in units proportional to the energy (energies in eV or wavenumbers in inverse centimeter are good choices; wavelengths in nanometers are *bad*).
 The intensity should be given as dimensionless oscillator strengths for absorption, or rotatory strengths in 10E-40 cgs units.
+The energy needs to be given in units of electronvolt if you want absolute intensities.
+The hardcoded conversion factors for the absorption coefficient and CD intensity in liter/(mol cm) are from Pulm et al., Chem.
+Phys.
+1997, 224, 143.

 The `--help` option gives a preview of the functionality.
 Some tips: